rbelnienk/OWON-OW18B-BLE-Connector/README.md

 Currently only Supports Volts and mVolts measurement, feel free to add more.

-Before use make sure you install bleak:
+Before use make sure you install bleak or simply use the requirements.txt:

 `pip install bleak`